 Catfish, some types of salmon and tilapia are types of fish which have also been identified as containing the allergen tropomyosin, there may be cross reactivity between eating certain types of fish and crustaceans.

-There is a lot of research into a link between dust mite allergy and crustacean allergy, this is again attributed to the common allergen - tropomyosin.
+There is a link between insect allergies and crustacean allergy, this is again attributed to the common allergen - tropomyosin.
+This is tropomyosin as an airborne allergen in dust mites, termites, cockroaches and silverfish.